junfengchen/cpacodingpart1/README.md

 	Improve user experience by adding loading image.
 Error message will be displayed when API loading fails.
 	Strictly follow DIY (don't repeat yourself) principal.
 	Some OOP design patterns are adopted.
+    Good coverage for service and UI component test cases.

 ## Dependencies:
     'Tslint' to validate against coding standards